If there’s one detail in a small business insurance policy that often causes confusion and surprise, it’s the deductible.

 Deductibles vary based on the type of insurance.
 Here are a few common ones:

-• Standard deductibles are fixed-dollar amounts that apply to each claim filed.
 For example, a commercial property policy with a $2 million coverage limit may have a $1,000 deductible.

-• Split deductibles are different deductibles for different types of claims.
 For instance, a policy might split by having one deductible for commercial property damage claims and a separate deductible for third-party liability claims.

-• Waiting period deductibles apply to some types of insurance, such as business interruption insurance.
 In other words, after paying your deductible, there’s a brief waiting period before your insurance kicks in, meaning the policyholder is responsible for their expenses during that time.

-• Per occurrence deductibles are common in general liability insurance.
-It applies separately to each covered incident or insurable loss.
 For example, with general liability insurance, a deductible might apply to each separate claim for third-party bodily injury or third-party property damage.

 A policy’s terms stipulate there’s no deductible if your claim is above a certain amount.
 That information is usually found on the declarations page of your policy.

-What Business Insurance Policies Have Deductibles?
+Which Small Business Insurance Policies Have Deductibles?

-How Does a Business Insurance Deductible Work?
+How a Small Business Insurance Deductible Works (With Examples)

 If you want to reduce the deductible so your out-of-pocket costs are lower at the time of the claim, you need to be prepared to pay a higher annual premium.

 Deductibles generally apply to property damage but not liability.
 So, for instance, if you lose inventory in a fire, your claim to recoup the value of that lost inventory is subject to a deductible.
-But if you’re sued by an employee injured in that fire, your liability insurance comes into play, and you may not have a deductible to pay.

 Choosing an insurance deductible for your small business should reflect the type of business you’re running and the risks you face.

-When choosing a business insurance policy deductible, stay focused on what you are prepared to pay out of pocket for any one loss.
 The deductible is your monetary responsibility, and aligning a deductible with your financial position as a business is the most recommended approach for balancing costs now and in the future.
-Doing so will ensure you are not caught off-guard by the size of your deductible when filing a claim
+Doing so will ensure you are not caught off-guard by the size of your deductible when filing a claim.

 Another way to look at it is that every claim must be at least double the size of the deductible to justify submitting that loss.

-Why Are Deductibles Necessary?
+Why Are Business Insurance Deductibles Necessary?

 There are other reasons why deductibles are necessary, including:

-• Deductibles mitigate the behavioural risk of moral hazards
+Deductibles mitigate the behavioural risk of moral hazards

 Deductibles encourage policyholders to take precautions and only file claims with significant losses.
 They help ensure policyholders take active roles in safeguarding their properties and minimizing risks, thereby avoiding filing claims.

-• Deductibles cushion insurance providers against financial stress
+Deductibles cushion insurance providers against financial stress

 Whether caused by a catastrophic event such as a wildfire or tornado or an accumulation of small losses, without a deductible, an insurer would be on the hook to cover the cost of every minor claim.
 That could place an insurance provider in a precarious financial position.

-• Deductibles keep insurance premiums affordable
+Deductibles keep insurance premiums affordable

 Deductibles help insurers control their exposure to losses.
 By doing so, it allows them to offer more affordable premiums to policyholders.